-PSNI's Hooded Men decision found to be unlawful
+'Hooded Men': PSNI decision not to investigate ruled unlawful

 The court also said the men's treatment was "deplorable" and was "deliberate policy".

-Darragh Mackin, solicitor for one of the hooded men, described the decision as "a landmark victory".
+Darragh Mackin, solicitor for one of the men, described the decision as "a landmark victory".

-The hooded men have long called for a new, independent investigation into their treatment.
+The "Hooded Men" have long called for a new, independent investigation into their treatment.

+In 2014, the PSNI decided there was not enough evidence to warrant an investigation into the treatment of the internees in 1971.

-In 2019 NI's most senior judge said their treatment "would, if it occurred today, properly be characterised as torture".
+In 2019, Lord Chief Justice Sir Declan Morgan, Northern Ireland's most senior judge, said their treatment "would, if it occurred today, properly be characterised as torture".

+Another of the three judges at the Court of Appeal in Belfast dissented with that conclusion.
+The court was ruling on an appeal by police against a ruling that detectives should revisit the decision to end their inquiry.

+The Hooded Men say they were subjected to "deep interrogation" by the Army during their detention.

 More to follow.